Fresh fibres as the main raw material for tissue products

 In the Nordic forests, both the forest owners and the industry pay special attention to preserving biodiversity.
 This is done for instance by leaving retention trees and biodiversity stumps and by preserving standing and fallen decayed trees in the forests to provide living spaces for many different species, including fungi, insects and birds.
 Biodiversity is also protected by leaving buffer zones are left along waterways to prevent nutrient runoff into them.
 In addition, the most valuable forest sites are left as they are for conservation.

-When using renewable and sustainable fresh fibres for producing tissues, we can act sustainably across the whole value chain, starting all the way from the forests and resulting in high-quality, pure and safe end products.
+When using renewable fresh fibres for producing tissues, we can act across the whole value chain, starting all the way from the forests and resulting in high-quality, pure and safe end products.

 Forest certification systems PEFC and FSC®